awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 ## Step 2: Create a launch configuration for an Auto Scaling group<a name="create-as-group"></a>

-Now that you have enabled CloudWatch metrics and created an alarm based on one of those metrics, you can create a launch configuration and an Auto Scaling group for your cluster\.
+Now that you have turned on CloudWatch metrics and created an alarm based on one of those metrics, you can create a launch configuration and an Auto Scaling group for your cluster\.
 For more information and other configuration options, see [Launch Configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **To create an Auto Scaling launch configuration**